redcanaryco/surveyor/README.md

 products and summarizes the results.
 Security and IT teams can use Surveyor to baseline their environments and identify abnormal activity.

+## Current Version: 2.0

+Version 2.0 introduced breaking changes to the command line interface and support for SentinelOne.
+If you are looking for the prior version of Surveyor, see the v1.0 release.

 ## Analyze your endpoints

 Surveyor uses both definition files and pre-built queries to run searches across